 It’s not necessarily chatbot related, but I did create a bunch of automated Twitter accounts that would reply when you would mention them.
-And so there’s been many times where brands will be listening for certain keywords, and they will just send out a bunch of automated messages to my bots not realizing they aren’t people.
+And so there’s been many times where brands will be listening for certain keywords.
+They will just send out a bunch of automated messages to my bots not realizing they aren’t people.
 So the back and forth has sort of taught me, like, okay – this is not best practice.
 I need to make sure that people are understanding you have to actually be listening for something relevant, and then understand that you’re not talking to a bot.
 It happened multiple times, especially on Twitter.

 • WHAT TIPS CAN YOU GIVE TO ASPIRING CONVERSATIONAL DESIGNERS, OR TO PEOPLE WHO WANTS TO JOIN THIS PROFESSION?

 And then, learn everything that’s out there.
 There are a lot of free resources.
 There’s a lot of books.
 There’s a lot of networking groups.
-I personally have an online course, of course, I would refer people to that, and then additionally, I have a Facebook group of conversation designers.
-And so that’s a really good place to meet people who have similar interest to you, people who are working at companies doing whether you want to design for voice or messenger websites, or higher education, HR.
+I personally have an online course, of course, I would refer people to that, and then I have a Facebook group of conversation designers.
+So that’s a really good place to meet people who have similar interest to you, people who are working at companies doing whether you want to design for voice or messenger websites, or higher education, HR.

 • TELL US MORE ABOUT YOUR COMPANY.